 In the 24th draw Express Entry the cut off score has marginally increased to 461 when compared to the previous Express Entry the 23rd draw that was conducted on 18th December 2015 that issued around 1,503 candidates with a cut off score of 460 points.

 Qualified applicants can create an Express Entry profile online providing all their details such as age, skill, educational qualification and work experiences, on the basis of this factor they are to be ranked according to the Comprehensive Ranking System.
 Citizenship and Immigration Canada conducts one of its regular draws from the pool to choose the excellent applicants.

-Applicants those who are granted an Invitation to Apply for Permanent Resident then will have 60 days to submit the complete application from that point the government of Canada to process the application within of six months or even less.
+Applicants those who are granted an Invitation to Apply for Permanent Resident then will have 60 days to submit the complete application from that point the government of Canada to Canada PR Process the application within of six months or even less.

 Quebec Plans to Reopen Skilled Worker Immigration Program in May or June, After Imminent Application Intake Period..

 Thousands expected to submit applications for popular Canadian immigration program in 2016